Chart Color Schemes

 Nightcliff shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Nightcliff is notably higher than broader benchmarks.
-As of 2021, 51.1% of residents aged 15 and above hold university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% nationally.
-Bachelor degrees are the most common at 28.7%, followed by postgraduate qualifications at 17.5% and graduate diplomas at 4.9%.
-Vocational pathways account for 24.8% of qualifications among those aged 15 and above, with advanced diplomas at 8.7% and certificates at 16.1%.
+Nightcliff residents aged 15+ have a higher educational attainment than broader benchmarks.
+51.1% hold university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% in Australia.
+Bachelor degrees are most common at 28.7%, followed by postgraduate qualifications at 17.5% and graduate diplomas at 4.9%.
+Vocational pathways account for 24.8% of qualifications, with advanced diplomas at 8.7% and certificates at 16.1%.

 Frequently Asked Questions - Education